anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 This chapter examines multiple aspects of security as it relates to Cloud Infrastructure and security aspects for workloads.
 After discussing security attack vectors, this chapter delves into security requirements.
-Regarding security requirements and best practices, specifications and documents are published by standards organizations.
+Regarding security requirements and best practices, specifications and documents are published by standards organisations.
 A selection of standards of interest for Cloud Infrastructure security is listed in a dedicated section.
 The chapter culminates with a consolidated set of “must” requirements and desired (should) recommendations; it is suggested that operators carefully evaluate the recommendations for possible implementation.